 Why will customers choose your shop

 You need to make sure that enough customers will choose your shop rather than any existing outlets.
 Check out the competition to see:

 - their opening hours

 - the type of customer they are attracting

 - if the premises and fittings are modern and smart

-With around 1,000 outlets offering shoe repairs and key cutting, Timpson is a very dominant presence in this market and much of the chain's recent expansion has been into supermarket outlets and car parks.
+With over 2,000 outlets offering shoe repairs and key cutting, Timpson is a very dominant presence in this market and much of the chain's recent expansion has been into supermarket outlets and car parks.
 Even if the nearest Timpson branches are quite some distance from your proposed location, you'll need to take them seriously as competitors because they are likely to be sited in locations that attract the maximum possible amount of trade.

 Check out future developments

 Make sure that there are no immediate plans to change your proposed area, such as new road systems which mean that local traffic will bypass your shop.
 You could also try to find out whether a competitor - particularly Timpson - is planning to open a shoe repair outlet in your proposed area.
 However, the opening of some new businesses - a supermarket outlet, for example, as long as it doesn't include a shoe repair outlet - could be a real benefit in that they can greatly increase the number of people walking past your shop.